-How do I use the trams?
+" How do I use the trams?
 Trams operate roughly every thirty minutes leaving from behind Leavey Library and various other stops throughout campus.
-There are four routes that run around the USC area. one that runs to the parking center behind the 110 Freeway and the Radisson Hotel, one running to the Health Sciences campus and one running to www.usc.edu/transportation.
+There are four routes that run around the USC area, one that runs to the parking center behind the 110 Freeway and the Radisson Hotel, one running to the Health Sciences campus and one running to Union Station.
+For routes and schedules visit: www.usc.edu/transportation.